Cadecraft/HomepageOmni/README.md

 - All links *starting* with the filter come first
 - Sorted alphabetically
 - Example: when searching "list", "List of fruits" comes before "Apples and oranges list"

+## Permissions

+This extension uses the following permissions:
+- `webNavigation` - to follow links
+- `storage` - to store only the links you add; nothing else is stored